wjdhamilton/easy-json-matcher/README.md

 ```

 ##Error Messages
-In order to assist you to understand _why_ the candidate was considered invalid, a `Hash` detailing the reasons why any elements were invalid can be retrieved after `valid?` has been called by calling `get_errors`.
-Note that there is an attribute called `errors`.
-It is not intended to be used to retrieve the list of errors, all you'll get is the error list for the top level of the schema you sent the message to.
+In order to assist you to understand _why_ the candidate was considered invalid, an `Array` detailing the reasons why any elements were invalid can be retrieved by calling `#validate(candidate: your_sample)`.

 ##Reusing Schemas
 Any schema can be registered with the `SchemaLibrary` object, by sending the `#register` message to an instance of `SchemaGenerator`.
 Doing so explicitly registers the schema's `Validator` with `SchemaLibrary` and also returns the generated `Validator`.
 So you can do the following: